Canfield Solitaire is a card game played using a 52-card deck of standard playing cards. In some countries, it's known as Demon Solitaire.

 The foundations are located directly above the tableau.
 Horizontally, it consists of 4 rectangles.
 Each rectangle is a foundation where a suit can be built downward by rank.

 The reserve is located left of the tableau.
-It consists of a vertical pile of several cards, of which only the top card is face-up (visible) and playable.
+It consists of a vertical pile of several cards, only the top card is face-up (visible) and playable.
 No card may ever be moved to this area.

 Located in the upper-left corner are the stock and waste.
 They work together to supply one playable card at a time.